Skip to content

 Taekwondo

-Taekwondo (sometimes written as taekwon-do or tae kwon do) is a Korean Martial art and also the national sport of South Korea.
-Looking at the worldwide number of practitioners, it is clear that taekwondo is the world’s most popular martial art.
+Taekwondo (sometimes written as taekwon-do or tae kwon do) is a Korean martial art and also the national sport of South Korea.
+Looking at the number of practitioners worldwide, it is clear that taekwondo is the world’s most popular martial art.

 Translated from Korean, ‘tae’ means foot, ‘kwon’ means fist, and ‘do’ means way (sometimes interpreted as art).
-Loosely translated, this results in: ‘the way of destroying with hands and feet’.
+Loosely translated, this gives us: ‘the way of destroying with the hands and feet’.
 Some translate it as: ‘the art of punching and kicking’.

 Popularity of Taekwon-do

-The popularity of taekwondo has led to the Martial art developing in various ways.
-The art or sport has different domains: fighting techniques, self-defense, art, sport, meditation, and philosophy.
+The popularity of taekwondo has led to the martial art developing in different ways.
+The art or sport has several domains: fighting techniques, self-defense, art, sport, meditation, and philosophy.
 In both South and North Korea, taekwondo is part of the military training.

 Styles of Taekwon-do: WT and ITF

-Traditional taekwondo is actually not competition-oriented, but originates from military roots with a strong emphasis on lethal attack techniques.
-Modern taekwondo places more emphasis on control and self-defense.
+Traditional taekwondo is actually not competition-oriented, but originated in the military, with a strong emphasis on lethal attack techniques.
+Modern taekwondo places greater emphasis on control and self-defense.

 There are formally two styles of this sport.
-These styles each have their own world organization: WT (World Taekwondo Federation) and ITF (International Taekwon-do Federation).
+Both styles have their own world organization: WT (World Taekwondo Federation) and ITF (International Taekwon-do Federation).

-This is reflected in almost all aspects that taekwondo encompasses.
+This is reflected in virtually every aspect of taekwondo.
 The sparring competition system is completely different in both styles, as are the patterns.

-When taekwondo is practiced in its complete form, sufficient attention is given to the main physical components: patterns (tuls or poomsee), sparring (kyorugi or matsogi), self-defense (hosinsul), breaking techniques (gyok pa), and special techniques.
-Studying the theory and philosophy is also an essential part of the curriculum.
+When taekwondo is practiced in its complete form, sufficient attention is given to the most important physical components: patterns (tuls or poomsae), sparring (kyorugi or matsogi), self-defense (hosinsul), breaking techniques (gyok pa), and special techniques.
+However, studying the theory and philosophy should also be included in the training program.

-Although there are major differences between the two main streams and between the different organizations, the art can generally be described as one that emphasizes powerful kicking techniques from a mobile stance.
-The practitioner uses the greater ‘reach’ and power of the leg compared to the arms.
+Although there are major differences between the two main branches and between the various organizations, the art can generally be described as one that emphasizes powerful kicking techniques from a mobile stance.
+Practitioners make use of the greater reach and power of the leg compared with the arms.

-The training generally includes a system of blocking, kicking, punching, open hand strikes, and sometimes various throws, sweeps, and joint locks.
+Training generally includes a system of blocking, kicking, punching, open-hand strikes, and sometimes various throws, sweeps, and joint locks.

 Equipment for Taekwon-do

-Different equipment is required for taekwon-do training.
-The type of uniform depends on the style.
+Various types of equipment are required for taekwon-do training.
+The type of uniform required varies by style.
 WT Taekwondo uses modern V-neck uniforms, while ITF Taekwon-do uses the authentic ITF dobok.

-Additionally, shin guards and forearm protectors, a headgear, and chest protector are used in WTF Taekwondo.
+In addition, shin and forearm protectors, headgear, and a chest protector are used in WTF Taekwondo.

 In ITF, the so-called safety equipment is used, consisting of a pair of gloves and safety kicks.
-Nowadays, a headgear is almost always mandatory.
-Shin guards are also sometimes used in this style.
+Nowadays, headgear is also almost always mandatory.
+Shin guards are sometimes used in this style as well.

-In both styles, a bitje is recommended and a groinguard is mandatory for men.
-Here you can find an overview of all necessary Taekwon-do equipment.
+A mouthguard is recommended in both styles, and a groinguard is mandatory for men.
+Here you will find an overview of all the required Taekwon-do equipment.

 During training, various types of kicking shields, focus pads, and floppy mitts are often used.